Beginner Tips on How to Solve the NY Times Crossword

 Another rule is that there are now 2 letter answers, the minimum for an answer is three letters and every letter has to be checked both across and down.
 So if there is a piece of obscure trivia you should be able to access it from the other direction.

 So after the grid is set.
-It is time to write the clues.
+It is time to write the crossword clues.
 There are easier clues in the Monday, harder clues in the week.

 So lets start with PEACEFULNESS